dcdpr/did-btcr2/chapters/Index.md

 ### Offline Creation

 Finally, we wanted to support the creation of DIDs without requiring on-chain interactions.
 BTCR creation depended on getting a transaction on-chain.
 BTCR2 supports creating DIDs with sophisticated DID documents without registering them on-chain.
 In fact, all BTCR2 DIDs start with offline creation.
 Only updates to the DID document require on-chain interactions.
 Our approach supports both key-based deterministic DIDs and document-based deterministic DIDs.
 In key-based DIDs, the DID itself contains everything you need to bootstrap an initial DID Document with usable verification methods suitable for authentication, attestation, and capability invocation and delegation.
-For document-based DIDs, additional sidecar data must be used to create the initial DID document.
+For document-based DIDs, additional ::Sidecar Data:: - a ::Genesis Document:: - must be used to create the ::Initial DID document::.
 Offline creation allows unlimited DID creation and use without requiring any on-chain or online interactions, making it suitable for a wide range of high-volume, low cost use cases.

 ## Conformance